You want to inspire website visitors. You want to motivate them. You want them to do something specific. You need a call to action (CTA).

 Oxfam America does a fantastic job at this.
 They took three common calls to action, put their own spin on them, and made them into extremely motivating and inspiring requests for support.

 There’s a lot that goes into creating effective call to action phrases, but it all starts with a few powerful words.
 Hopefully, these tips help you craft calls to action that inform and inspire your supporters.
+Once you’ve got the hang of it, apply your new skills to social media CTAs, too.

 Do you have any tips to add to our list?
 Do you have any unique calls to action on your nonprofit’s website?
 We’d love to hear from you in the comments.